-There is also a self-service buffet during happy hour which has substantial snacks like sushi, fruit, and shrimps and desserts like tiramisu and cheesecake.
-Plus a set of three small warm canapés are delivered with your drinks.
+There is also a self-service buffet during happy hour, with substantial snacks like sushi, fruit, and shrimps and desserts like tiramisu and cheesecake.
+Plus, a set of three small warm canapés are delivered with your drinks.

 3. Four Seasons Singapore

 Located on tranquil, tree-lined Orchard Boulevard, Four Seasons Singapore provides a welcome oasis of calm in the midst of the city’s bustle.
 Renowned for its service, each of the hotel’s 255 spacious rooms, including 40 suites, offers a full range of amenities.
 While this hotel is probably too large to be included in our listing of the best boutique hotels in Singapore, it remains one of the smaller hotels in the city and does feel boutique, even though it has an extravagant 255 rooms.